colbylwilliams/az-bake/README.md

 - [Storage Account][azure-storage-account]
 - [Azure Container Instance (ACI) group][azure-aci-groups] for each custom image
 - [Virtual Network][azure-vnet], with two subnets
-  - A `default` subnet to which the temporary VM will be joined.
+  - A `default` subnet to which the temporary VMs will be joined.
 This also hosts a private endpoint for the Key Vault.
   - A `builders` subnet to which the ACI containers will be joined.
 This subnet must be set up to delegate access to ACI, and must only contain ACI container groups.
 - [User-assigned Managed Identity][azure-identities] that is assigned to the ACI containers executing Packer and the temporary VMs.
 This identity will also require the [Contributor][azure-roles-contributor] role on the resource group that contains the [Azure Compute Gallery][azure-compute-gallery] where your custom images will be published.

 ![sandbox](docs/sandbox.png)